 Superficial Positivity in Action (1)

-Let’s look at a short example from I Know What You are Thinking, by Lillian Glass (my review of her book is here).
+Let’s look at a short example from I Know What You’re Thinking, by Lillian Glass.

 In Chapter 9, when she is describing her fourteen personality types, she starts with “The Passive Aggressor” (p.
 207):